If you’re looking for cover in later life, over 50s life cover could be an option. And it might be more affordable than you think.

 The reality of life insurance with so few criteria is a more modest cash payout than underwritten – fully risk assessed - life insurance.
 But that doesn’t mean the money won’t be a big help to your beneficiaries, especially if they’re footing the bill for your funeral.

 There’s also a waiting period of one or two years before the full amount will be paid out.
-If you died during this time, a minimum of one and a half times the premium paid in will be paid out.
+If you died during this time, the amount you’d already paid in will be paid out.

 Better late than never